pangenome/pggb/docs/rst/installation.rst

 A Nextflow DSL2 port of ``pggb`` is actively developed by the `nf-core <https://nf-co.re/>`_ community.
 See `nf-core/pangenome <https://github.com/nf-core/pangenome>`_ for more details.
 The aim is to implement a cluster-scalable version of ``pggb``.
-The Nextflow version can already run the precise base-level alignment step of ``wfmash`` in parallel across the nodes of a cluster.
+The Nextflow version can run the precise base-level alignment step of ``wfmash`` in parallel across the nodes of a cluster.
+This makes it already faster than this `bash` implementation.